St Vincent De Paul Society, Sydney

-St Vincent De Paul Society moved into their new regional offices in western Sydney in 2012.
+St Vincent De Paul Society moved into their new regional offices in western Sydney.

 Despite the glass being a tinted grey, and internal blinds, a number of staff complained about the uncomfortable heat gain coming through the windows.